13 Packaging Cost per Order Statistics For eCommerce Stores

 When breaking down fulfillment expenses, packaging represents a significant portion of your operational costs.
 For most eCommerce businesses, packaging materials account for 15-20% of the total fulfillment cost per order.

-11) Unexpected packaging fees increase cart abandonment by up to 25% in some stores
+11) Unexpected packaging fees increase cart abandonment rates

-When shoppers reach checkout and discover surprise packaging fees, many simply leave.
-In the United States, additional costs during checkout cause nearly 40% of consumers to abandon their purchases.
+When shoppers reach the checkout and discover surprise fees, many simply leave.
+Additional checkout costs, including shipping, taxes, and fees, cause nearly 40% of consumers to abandon their purchases.

 For eCommerce marketers, this represents a significant revenue loss.
 The average cart abandonment rate already sits at 70%, with billions in sales lost annually to abandoned carts.